-- 4. Can I get my mortgage fraud case sealed in Nevada?
+- 4. Can I get my case sealed?

 Broadly speaking, the legal definition of “mortgage fraud” in Nevada is when someone perpetrates a deceptive mortgage transaction.1 The typical motive behind the fraud is monetary gain.

-Mortgages are very complicated multi-step transactions that involves some or all of the following players:
+Mortgages are very complicated multi-step transactions that involve some or all of the following players:

 - A homebuyer